ratfishes/ratfishes.github.io/_posts/2017-01-03-democracy.markdown

 1. It would improve human lives,
 2. Prohibition wouldn't work,
-3. Human's should be free to make this choice for themselves.
+3. individuals should be free to make this choice for themselves.

 In his third point, Naam writes that